Docs

 POSTGRESQL_CSV

 This is a comma-delimited format with a LF character as the line separator.
-Values are double quoted and special characters are escaped with "
+Values are double quoted and special characters are escaped with ".
+The default NULL string is "".

 Settings are: